stackunderflow101/blog/content/post/2021-08-28-route-tables-and-iptables-for-routing/index.en.md

 iptables -t nat -A OUTPUT -p tcp --dport 8080 -j DNAT --to-destination 192.168.1.2:80
 ```

 Note that `-m tcp` is removed in the command above.
-It's also valid.
+It's also valid since the `tcp` extension is loaded automatically by `-p tcp`.
 Also note that, unlike machines from the Internet, the local process does not access the service on using IP address 50.60.70.80.
 It might use 127.0.0.1 (or other localhost address instead).

 ### Load balancing